job-a/historic-dynamic-energy-cost-calculator/README.md

 We would appreciate your feedback on Compose/Web and Kotlin/Wasm in the public Slack channel [#compose-web](https://slack-chats.kotlinlang.org/c/compose-web).
 If you face any issues, please report them on [YouTrack](https://youtrack.jetbrains.com/newIssue?project=CMP).

+## Where to put common resource files?

+In this Kotlin Multiplatform + Compose project, place resources as follows:

+- Common (shared across all targets):
+  - composeApp/src/commonMain/resources
+    - Use this for generic files bundled for every platform (for example: CSV/XML data samples, configuration JSON, etc.).
+  - composeApp/src/commonMain/composeResources
+    - Use this for Compose Multiplatform resource-managed assets (images, strings, etc.).
+This project already contains drawable/compose-multiplatform.xml here.

+- Platform-specific (only for one target):
+  - composeApp/src/jvmMain/resources for Desktop/JVM-only resources.
+  - composeApp/src/wasmJsMain/resources for Web/Wasm-only resources (this project already uses it for index.html, styles.css, and data files).

+Rule of thumb: If a resource should be available on every platform, prefer composeApp/src/commonMain/resources (or composeResources for Compose assets).
+If it’s only for one platform, put it under that platform’s ...Main/resources.